Floquet-Thermalization via Instantons near Dynamical Freezing: Connection between flow-renormalization and Schrieffer-Wolff transformation

 Typically, we write the original Hamiltonian as \( H = H_0 + V \), where \( H_0 \) is the unperturbed part and \( V \) is a perturbative coupling term.
 Then, \( S \) is chosen such that, \beq [S, H_0] = -V \eeq This condition ensures that the transformed Hamiltonian \( H' \) is approximately block-diagonal to a certain order in \( V \), decoupling the low-energy and high-energy subspaces.

-Within the flow equation approach \cite{WG1,WG2,WG3,kehrein2007flow}, the Hamiltonian \( H \) is transformed continuously by defining a family of Hamiltonians \( H(l) \), where \( H(0) = H \) and \( H(l) \) flows toward a diagonal (or block-diagonal) form as \( l \to \infty \).
+Within the flow equation approach \cite{WG1,WG2,WG3,kehrein2007flow,PhysRevB.106.115440}, the Hamiltonian \( H \) is transformed continuously by defining a family of Hamiltonians \( H(l) \), where \( H(0) = H \) and \( H(l) \) flows toward a diagonal (or block-diagonal) form as \( l \to \infty \).
 The flow is governed by the differential equation, \beq \frac{dH(l)}{dl} = [\eta(l), H(l)], \eeq where \( \eta(l) \) is the generator of the transformation, chosen to be \beq \eta(l) = [H_{\text{diag}}(l), H_{\text{off-diag}}(l)]. \eeq Here, \( H_{\text{diag}}(l) \) and \( H_{\text{off-diag}}(l) \) are the diagonal and off-diagonal parts of \( H(l) \), respectively.
 This choice of \( \eta(l) \) ensures that the flow gradually drives \( H(l) \) towards a diagonal form as \( l \to \infty \), effectively decoupling the low-energy and high-energy sectors.

 The ideas discussed above can be generalized to the Floquet context using the Sambe representation \cite{SambeOriginal,MClaassen2021}.
-In this representation, the time-dependent Hamiltonian $H(t)=\sum_m e^{im\Omega t}H_m$ is represented in an extended Hilbert space as The Sambe representation has a gauge-redundancy, so that the eigenvalues of $\calH$ can be labeled as for any $M\in \mathbb{Z}$.
+In this representation, the time-dependent Hamiltonian ${H(t)}=\sum_m e^{im\Omega t}H_m$ is represented in an extended Hilbert space, where the Floquet operator $H(t)-i\partial_t$ is represented as The Sambe representation has a gauge-redundancy, so that the eigenvalues of $\calH$ can be labeled as for any $M\in \mathbb{Z}$.
 In particular, $\varepsilon_n$ are the eigenvalues of the Floquet Hamiltonian, $H_F$.

 Following Ref.~\cite{MClaassen2021}, the Floquet flow is constructed as a unitary flow in the Sambe representation, which automatically preserves the eigenspectrum of $\calH$ and hence the spectrum of $H_F$.
-The generator $\eta$ for the flow is When there are only two Fourier-components $H_0$ and $H_1$, the flow reduces to Eq.\eqref{eq:Flow} in the main text.
+To ensure unitarity, the flow should be generated by a commutator between the generator $\eta(l)$ and $\calH(l)$ as in Eq.~\eqref{eq:A3}.
+Additionally, the generator should be chosen such that it strives to remove the oscillatory parts of $\calH$ and it does not generate higher harmonics not present in $\calH$.
+The generator that satisfies the above requirements is